-Edison State holds Guidance Counselor Conference - Troy Daily News
+Edison State holds guidance counselor conference - Troy Daily News

 Those in attendance were also invited to take a closer look at new degree programs offered at Edison State during breakout sessions, including aviation–professional pilot and veterinary technology.

-“It was a great time to connect with our local counselors,” said Enrollment Manager Christina Raterman at Edison State.
+“It was a great time to connect with our local counselors,” said Christina Raterman, enrollment manager at Edison State.
 “They enjoyed hands-on activities during the breakout sessions and were able to get a closer look at the new academic programs and scholarships offered at Edison State.”

 Guidance counselors concluded their visit at Edison State with lunch, followed by an optional tour with business partner French Oil Mill Machinery Co. in Piqua.